AndreasBrommund/cloud-native/chapter05/README.md

 1. The template will create a load balancer with a security group that only allows incoming traffic on port 80 and 8080
 1. A listener that connects to load balancer with one listener rule will be created as well.
 1. Finally a target group with a health check will be created and references from the listener
-1. Go to CloudFormation in the AWS service menu and choose create stack.
+1. Go to CloudFormation in the AWS service menu and choose Create stack.
 Select the `load-balancer.yml`file.
-Choose the VPC and the two subnets you just created as parameter values to the stack and create the stack.
+Choose the VPC and the two subnets (hint: they're the ones called `Cloud Native`) you just created as parameter values in the dropdown (the gui is a bit unclear that you have actually chosen them) to the stack and create the stack.
 1. When the stack has been created select EC2 in the AWS service menu.
 1. In the column to the left under the "Load Balancing" header, select "Load Balancers" and have a look at the load balancer you just created.
 1. Under the same header in the column to the left, select "Target Groups" and have a look at the target group you just created.
-You can e.g. see monitoring of the target group.
+You can for example see monitoring of the target group.

 The final step is to create the container cluster.